Measurements of Higgs boson production in the decay channel with a pair of $\tau$ leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 \begin{enumerate} \item gluon fusion; \item vector boson fusion (VBF); \item quark-initiated \PH production in association with a vector boson \PV (\VH); \item \PH production in association with a top anti-top quark pair (\ttH). \end{enumerate}

-{\tolerance=800 Subsequent refinements to the STXS scheme, resulted in division of the basic categories into finer bins, called stage-1.1~\cite{Berger:2019wnu}, and a redefinition of some of the stage-0 categories: Gluon fusion and gluon-initiated $\Pg\Pg\to\PZ(\PQq\PQq)\PH$ production with hadronic \PZ boson decays are defined as a combined category, referred to as \ggH.
-The VBF and quark-initiated $\PQq \PQq\to\PV(\PQq\PQq)\PH$ production with hadronic \PV decays are defined as a combined category, referred to as \qqH.
+{\tolerance=800 Subsequent refinements to the STXS scheme resulted in division of the basic categories into finer bins, called stage-1.1~\cite{Berger:2019wnu}, and a redefinition of some of the stage-0 categories: Gluon fusion and gluon-initiated $\Pg\Pg\to\PZ(\PQq\PQq)\PH$ production with hadronic \PZ boson decays, which can be viewed as part of inclusive \PH production via gluon fusion at higher order in perturbation theory, are defined as a combined category, referred to as \ggH.
+The VBF and quark-initiated $\PQq\PQq\to\PV(\PQq\PQq)\PH$ production with hadronic \PV decays are defined as a combined category, referred to as \qqH.
 The \VH category in turn refers to leptonic \PV decays with at least one charged lepton.
 One further update resulted in the STXS stage-1.2 scheme, which forms the basis for this paper.
 With respect to the STXS stage-1.1 this update introduces a finer split of the \ggH bin with the \PH transverse momentum (\ptH) larger than 200\GeV, which is the only difference of relevance for this paper. }

 The first STXS measurements combining the $\PH\to\Pgg\Pgg$, \ZZ, \WW, \PQb\PQb, \PGtPgt, and \PGmPGm decay modes have been performed by the ATLAS~\cite{Aad:2019mbh} and CMS~\cite{Sirunyan:2018koj} Collaborations.
 First STXS measurements in the \HTT decay channel alone have been performed by the ATLAS Collaboration~\cite{Aaboud:2018pen,ATLAS:2022yrq}.
 In this paper, we report three STXS analyses in the \HTT decay channel performed by the CMS Collaboration.
 All analyses are based on the LHC data sets of the years 2016--2018, corresponding to an integrated luminosity of 138\fbinv.
 The events are analyzed in the \emu, \etau, \mutau, and \tautau final states based on the number of electrons, muons, and \tauh candidates in the event, where \tauh refers to a hadronic \PGt lepton decay.
 Results are reported in the form of signal strengths relative to the SM predictions and products of cross sections and branching fraction for the decay into \PGt leptons.
 They are provided in the redefined STXS stage-0 and -1.2 scheme.
 Some of the STXS stage-1.2 bins, to which the analyses are not yet sensitive, have been combined into supersets.